shaneholloman/mcp-teams-server/README.md

 ## Usage

-Set up the following environment variables in your shell or in an .env file:
+Set up the following environment variables in your shell or in an .env file.
+You can use [sample file](./sample.env) as a template:

 | Key                     | Description                                |
 |-------------------------|--------------------------------------------|